 Game trends for 2018: where we’ll see growth

 “When it comes to revenue, mid-core games will continue to be the most profitable games in 2018, but puzzle games will see the most growth.
 The puzzle category has been soaring.
 Candy Crush is still making more and more money every year.
-The puzzle genre continues to rise with innovation, as games are beginning to include more mid-core and social mechanics.”
+The puzzle genre continues to rise with innovation, as games are beginning to include more mid-core and social mechanics.
+Legendary is a good example of a game that at heart is a puzzle game, but utilizes more mid-core mechanics.”

 The puzzle of puzzles: optimizing puzzle games